dumiqo/booklist/README.md

 - [ ] The Denial of Death [📖](https://www.goodreads.com/book/show/2761.The_Denial_of_Death)
 - [ ] Never Eat Alone: And Other Secrets to Success, One Relationship at a Time [📖](https://www.goodreads.com/book/show/84699.Never_Eat_Alone)
 - [ ] The Annotated Turing: Guided Tour Through Alan Turing's Historic Paper on Computability and the Turing Machine [📖](https://www.goodreads.com/book/show/2333956.The_Annotated_Turing)
+- [ ] Me, Myself, and Us: The Science of Personality and the Art of Well-Being [📖](https://www.goodreads.com/book/show/22512853-me-myself-and-us)
+- [ ] The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma [📖](https://www.goodreads.com/book/show/18693771-the-body-keeps-the-score)

 ## Habits & Lifestyle
 - [x] The Story of Art [📖](https://www.goodreads.com/book/show/222078.The_Story_of_Art)